 Hidden disabilities, hidden talents

-Disabled people still struggle to find, and stay in work.
-The disability employment gap - the difference between the employment rates of disabled and non-disabled people - has consistently remained at around 30% since 2010.
+We know that people with disabilities still struggle to find, and stay in work.
+Despite the Government committing to improving the number of disabled people in work, the disability employment gap - the difference between the employment rates of disabled and non-disabled people - has consistently remained at around 30% since 2010.
 This means that disabled people are more than twice as likely as non-disabled people to be out of work.

 However, people with epilepsy can struggle to find employment more than many other disabled people.